 Although the rifle does not ship with a fully upgraded motor and gearbox, you can still have those updates at a later stage.
 This makes the AEG perfect for people who don’t need expensive parts and are just looking for a good rifle to help them score better.

-The CM16 is partially upgradeable which makes it a likely candidate for people who play airsoft for fun, not competition.
+The CM16 is partially upgradeable, making it a likely candidate for people who play airsoft for fun, not competition.

-For pro players, this compactness ensures low response times and better strafing ability.
+This compactness ensures low response times and better strafing ability for pro players.
 With around 2.5 KG weight, aiming is just as easy.